 Tax collection is the main revenue source for governments.
 Examples of taxes collected by governments include sales tax, income tax (a type of progressive tax), estate tax, and property tax.
-Other types of revenue in this category include duties and tariffs on imports and revenue from any types of public services that are not free.
+Other types of revenue in this category include duties and tariffs on imports and revenue from any type of public services that are not free.

 The budget is a plan of what the government intends to have as expenditures in a fiscal year.
 In the U.S., for example, the president submits to Congress a budget request, the House and Senate create bills for specific aspects of the budget, and then the President signs them into law.
 Read a copy of 2017 Budget of the U.S. government, as published by the Office of Management and Budget.

 Expenditures are everything that a government actually spends money on, such as social programs, education, and infrastructure.
 Much of the government’s spending is a form of income or wealth redistribution, which is aimed at benefiting society as a whole.
 The actual expenditures may be greater than or less than the budget.